open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 # 1 Overview {#Conferencesection1}
 ## 1.1 Introduction {#Conferencesection1_1}
 Welcome to the Conference Server User Guide for the Intel<sup>®</sup> Collaboration Suite for WebRTC (Intel<sup>®</sup> CS for WebRTC).
 This guide describes how to install and configure the Intel CS for WebRTC multipoint control unit (MCU).
-This guide also explains how to install and launch the peer server.
+This guide also explains how to install and launch the Peer Server for peer-to-peer connections.

 The Intel CS for WebRTC Conference Server provides an efficient WebRTC-based video conference service that scales a single WebRTC stream out to many endpoints.
 The following list briefly explains the purpose of each section in this guide: